jairampatel/jairampatel.github.io/_posts/2014-11-27-shelltube-a-youtube-client-for-powershell.md

 ---
 layout: post
-title: "Shelltube, a youtube client for Powershell"
+title: "Shelltube, a Youtube client for Powershell"
 ---

 With the addition of this post, 67% of my blog posts will have been about Powershell.
 I should probably diversify my projects a bit.